dscardoso/dscardoso.github.io/_pages/cv.md

 ## Fields of Interest

-* *Primary:* Environmental and Resource Economics
+* _Primary_: Environmental and Resource Economics

-* *Secondary:* Industrial Organization, Energy, Transportation, Computational Economics
+* _Secondary_: Industrial Organization, Energy, Transportation, Computational Economics

 ## Research
 [Click here to see my research papers](/about).